darinama/Minecraft-Wiki/end-dragon.md

   <img src="./img/ender-dragon/blaze-powder.png" width="180" height="180">
 </p>

-One Blaze Rod can be converted into two Blaze Powders using a crafting table.
+1 Blaze Rod can be converted into 2 Blaze Powders using a crafting table.
 You will approximately need 8-9 Blaze Rods.

 <p align="center">
   <img src="./img/ender-dragon/stronghold.png" width="400" height="400">
 </p>

 You will use the Eyes of Ender to locate the Stronghold, which is where the portal is, and activate the portal.
 The portal requires 12 Eyes of Ender to be activated, although one is already in place.
 During your journey to locate the portal, you will need to throw Eyes of Ender in the air, which will fall into a certain direction, and follow this direction.
-The Eye of Ender can be collected again, and thrown in the air again, to indicate the direction to follow.
+An Eye of Ender can be collected again, and thrown in the air again, to indicate the direction to follow.
 However, an Eye of Ender has a 20% chance of breaking when you use it, which is why it is recommended to craft 15-17.

 When you have arrived, the Eye of Ender will drop down on one block.
 You will need to dig down to reach the Stronghold, which is a structure, and find the End Portal room.

 <p align="center">
   <img src="./img/ender-dragon/end-portal.png" width="180" height="180">
 </p>

 Once you have found the portal, you can activate it by placing the Eyes of Ender in the frame-blocks.

 But before entering the End, you will need to prepare.

+* * *

 # 2) Prepare
 Before even attempting to kill the Ender Dragon, you will need to gear up.
 You will need to have :
-- A full diamond body armor
+- A full diamond body armor (refer to [Crafting](crafting))

-It will absorb a great deal of the damage dealt by the dragon, and fall damage.
+It will absorb a great deal of the damage dealt by the dragon.

-- A diamond sword
+- A diamond sword (refer to [Crafting](crafting))

 The sword will be used to directly attack the dragon, a diamond sword is strong and deals a lot of damage.

-- A bow and arrows
+- A bow and arrows (refer to [Crafting](crafting))

-The bow will be used to destroy the Ender Crystals, which help the dragon heal itself.
-A bow is needed since they are located on high pillars.
+The bow will be used to destroy the Ender Crystals, which help the dragon heal itself since they are located on high pillars.
+A bow will also allow you to attack the dragon from a distance.

-- A bucket of water
+- A bucket of water (refer to [Crafting](crafting))

 The bucket will be used to fall without taking any damage if you need it.